Andrechief98/llm_for_robot_control/README.md

 ## Requirements
 - Python script was tested using python 3.10 and ROS2 Humble (Oracle VM VirtualBox with Ubuntu 22.04)
 - Matlab scripts were tested with MATLAB2024b

-## TODO:
-- update the README.file with correct structure of the folders
-- bag files stored on the external drive